x0054/mounty2/README.md

 # Mounty 2

 Mounty 2 is a clean rewrite of [Mounty](https://github.com/x0054/mounty) in Swift.
-This virsion of Mounty also concentrates on a slightly different use case, namely automating mounting Samba shares in command line on MacOS while safely storing passwords.
+This version of Mounty also concentrates on a slightly different use case, namely automating mounting Samba shares in command line on MacOS while safely storing passwords.

 ## Problem

-Imagine you have a Samba (Windows File Server) share that you need to mount on your mac periodically, and you would like to mount the share with a command line script, but for security reasons you don't want to repeatedly type in the share password on the command line or store the password in a script.
+Imagine you have a Samba (Windows File Server) share that you need to mount on your Mac periodically, and you would like to mount the share with a command line script, but for security reasons you don't want to repeatedly type in the share password on the command line or store the password in a script.

 ## Solution

 The standard MacOS mount command doesn't play nice with **MacOS's Keychain**, but Mounty does!
 And it's super simple to use in a shell script.
-Try it out today!
+Try it out!

 ## Usage